akashnachane05/smart-event-planner/README.md

-# 🌤️ Smart Event Planner – DevDynamics Internship Assignment
+# 🌤️ Smart Event Planner
 A full-stack Node.js application that allows users to plan events, fetch weather forecasts, analyze weather suitability based on event type, and get personalized recommendations.
 Built for the **DevDynamics Internship Assessment**.
 It integrates external APIs like **OpenWeatherMap** and **Google Places**, supports caching, and includes a simple HTML+Bootstrap frontend.
 ---

 ## 🌐 Live Demo